Remote First Companies - Being Remote First

 # How do we build a truly remote-first culture?

 Building a remote-first culture, as the name suggests, involves designing processes that are first inclusive of remote employees, rather than that being an afterthought.
-Here are some points to set the right tone:
+Here are some points from experts at remote first companies to set the right tone:

 - Be intentional: According to Darren, All Remote Culture Curator at Gitlab, the key for every company looking to go remote is to be highly intentional about everything.
 It is very easy for individuals and companies to default to processes that would work in a typical co-located setting, which can be very dangerous.
 Therefore, a conscious and intentional approach to everyday work is needed to make remote work successful.